 - Give yourself a treat that fits into your recovery plan

-- Talk to your Workit coach, 12-step sponsor, or other sober support person
+- Talk to a coach or counselor, 12-step sponsor, or other sober support person

 - Watch/read/play something fun